-- 16.1 Local lettings schemes may be adopted: - in order to support and sustain communities through the allocation process in accordance with agreements made between the Council, landowners, developers and housing associations; - to address identified problems arising in specific areas; or - to ensure that the aims and objectives of Rutland County Council's housing and planning policies are met. - 16.2 Where such a scheme is adopted as a result of an agreement between the Council, landowners, developers and housing association, applicants will be housed in an agreed priority order as specified in that agreement.
-Most existing agreements in villages are similar in principle to the new example below, but the existing agreements tend to have a larger number of stages to be taken in turn and to varying timescales. - 16.3 The new example below reflects experience which has shown that a simplified approach would reduce delays and assist applicants, shared owners and landlords.
+- 16.1 Local lettings schemes may be adopted: - in order to support and sustain communities through the allocation process in accordance with agreements made between the Council, landowners, developers and housing associations: - to address identified problems arising in specific areas; or - to ensure that the aims and objectives of Rutland County Council's housing and planning policies are met. - 16.2 Where such a scheme is adopted as a result of an agreement between the Council, landowners, developers and housing association, applicants will be housed in an agreed priority order as specified in that agreement.
+Most existing agreements in villages are similar in principle to the new example below, but the existing agreements tend to have a larger number of stages to be taken in turn and to varying timescales.

+- 16.3 The new example below reflects experience which has shown that a simplified approach would reduce delays and assist applicants, shared owners and landlords.
 Some existing planning agreements are worded so that changes to the Council's Housing Allocation Policy can override the original wording in the section 106 agreement.
-Where this is the situation and the new wording is more appropriate, the team manager will write to the landlord accordingly regarding the details in the agreement that appear to have been superseded (there are no rural exception sites where this is the case).

-- 16.4 New or revised agreements are likely to be similar to the following example, which shows a descending order of priority from (a) to (c) used to make nominations to a housing association: - (a) With equal level of priority, anyone who: - has been living in the Parish for at least 9 of the previous 12 months OR - has been employed in the Parish for at least 9 of the previous 12 months OR - has moved or wishes to move to the Parish for the purpose of caring for elderly or infirm members of the family who live in the Parish OR - has moved or wishes to move to the Parish in order to receive care and support from members of the family who live in the Parish OR - has been resident in the Parish for three out of the last five years or has an immediate family member resident in the Parish for the past three years.
+Where this is the situation and the new wording is more appropriate, the team manager will write to the landlord accordingly regarding the details in the agreement that appear to have been superseded (there are no rural exception sites where this is the case). - 16.4 New or revised agreements are likely to be similar to the following example, which shows a descending order of priority from (a) to (c) used to make nominations to a housing association.
+(Where a section 106 planning obligation does not require a village connection, the process may start at stage (c) and slightly different criteria may be used to best meet need.) - (a) With equal level of priority, anyone who: - has been living in the Parish for at least 9 of the previous 12 months OR - has been employed in the Parish for at least 9 of the previous 12 months OR - has moved or wishes to move to the Parish for the purpose of caring for elderly or infirm members of the family who live in the Parish OR - has moved or wishes to move to the Parish in order to receive care and support from members of the family who live in the Parish OR - has been resident in the Parish for three out of the last five years or has an immediate family member resident in the Parish for the past three years.
 (Immediate family means a parent, child or sibling.
 Step and half relatives count as full relatives.) - (b) In the event that there are no individuals who qualify as suitable applicants pursuant to (a) above priority shall be given to suitable applicants from the neighbouring parishes. - (c) In the event that there are no individuals who qualify as suitable applicants pursuant to (b) above priority shall be given to suitable applicants from other parishes within the County of Rutland.